operasoftware/toolkit/README.md

 ## Behind the scenes

-Creation of an App is synchronous, it is instantiated together with all its internal components (store, core reducer, renderer).
-Definitions of dependencies are loaded.
+Creation of an app is synchronous, it is instantiated together with all its internal components (store, core reducer, renderer).
+Definitions of components are loaded.

-The initialisation is asynchronous and happens before the initial rendering.
-Required dependencies are resolved, the view model is created and fed with data provided by the background services.
+The initialisation is asynchronous and it can be triggered manually or automatically before the initial rendering.
+During the initialisation all the required dependencies are resolved, the view model is created and fed with the initial state provided by the background services.

-Based on the initial state the component tree is used to create the virtual DOM, which gets mirrored as DOM element tree and inserted into the requested container.
-Event listeners are bound to the command dispatcher and the app is ready to work with.
-From this point forward any user action and background data refresh result in a command dispatched to the App.
+Te rendering cycle starts with the construction of the component tree.
+The component tree is based on the initial state and then used to create the virtual DOM, which gets mirrored as DOM element tree and inserted into the specified container element.
+Event listeners are bound to the app's command dispatcher.
+An interactive app is up and running.

+From this point forward background data changes and user actions result in commands dispatched to the App.
-The application processes the commands with the defined reducers, which calculate the next state.
-Whenever the state is updated the next DOM update cycle is triggered.
+The app processes the commands with the defined set of reducers, which calculate the transition to the next state.
+Each state update triggers the next rendering cycle.

 ## Dynamic nature

-Before anything is shown to the user, Reactor detects which modules are required for rendering and loads them.
+Before anything is shown to the user, Reactor detects which modules are required for the initial rendering and loads them.
-By default all modules are lazy-loaded in order to minimise the resources usage and maximise the battery life.
+By default all modules are lazy-loaded in order to minimise the memory usage.
 The dependencies are detected while traversing the component tree during rendering.
 Starting with the root component its  `render()` method is invoked to get a template defining the node structure.
 The template is calculated using the component properties (application state for the root component).
 It consists of static elements (like 'div', 'span') and definitions of subcomponents:

 ```js